hades42/Unsplash_search/README.md

 ### Create .env

-Currently the repo has a .env file for easy testing.
-But you can change the value of access key for unsplash_API
+Currently the repo has a **public** .env file for easy testing.
+But you can change to your access key for unsplash_API

 ```
 REACT_APP_UNSPLASH_SECRET= <Your access key>